oroinc/documentation/commerce/cloud/maintenance/advanced_use.rst

           log_level     : '1'
           log_path      : '/var/log/blackfire/agent.log'

-* **redirects_map** — the hash, where key is an old URL and value is a new URL
+* **redirects_map** — the hash where the key is an old URL and the value is a new URL
 * **locations** — the hash of hashes.
-Top key is a location name, lower keys are:
+The top key is location name, the lower keys are:

-  * `type` — type of the location.
-Possible values are 'php', 'static', 'rewrite'
+   * `type` — location type.
+Possible values are 'php', 'static', 'rewrite'.
-  * `location` — URI of the location.
-Value may have regular expressions and modifiers as it is used in NginX location directive.
+   * `location` — location URI.
+The value may have regular expressions and modifiers as it is used in the NginX location directive.
-  * `fastcgi_param` — hash for php-specific custom variables.
+   * `fastcgi_param` — the hash for php-specific custom variables.
-  * `auth_basic_enable` — boolean trigger for HTTP basic authentication.
+   * `auth_basic_enable` — a boolean trigger for HTTP basic authentication.
-  * `auth_basic_userlist` — hash of hashes with user name as a key and mandatory nested keys:
+   * `auth_basic_userlist` — the hash of hashes with user name as a key and mandatory nested keys:

       * `ensure` — ensure if user is **present** or **absent**.
-    * `password` — plain text user password.
+      * `password` — a plain text user password.

-  * `allow` — array of IP addresses or network masks allowed to access location.
+   * `allow` — an array of IP addresses or network masks allowed to access location.
 Use one record per line or 'any' to allow access from anywhere.
-  * `deny` — array of IP addresses or network masks denied to access location.
+   * `deny` — an array of IP addresses or network masks denied to access location.
 Use one record per line or 'any' to deny access from anywhere.
-* **access_policy** — the hash of hashes, used to configure Web Application Firewall.
-Policy type may be set default to 'allow' or 'deny', except user agent policy, which may be only 'allow'.
+* **access_policy** — the hash of hashes used to configure Web Application Firewall.
+The policy type may by default be set to 'allow' or 'deny', except for the user agent policy which may only be 'allow'.

-  * `ip` — configure access limitations for single IP address or network.
+   * `ip` — configure access limitations for a single IP address or network.
    * `country` — allow or deny access from some countries using GeoIP database.
    * `ua` — allow or deny access for specific user agents.
-  * `uri` — set access permissions for specific URI.
+   * `uri` — set access permissions for a specific URI.
-* **limit_whitelist** — Configure IP address/range whitelist for NginX limit_req module.
+* **limit_whitelist** — configure IP address/range whitelist for NginX limit_req module.
-* **limit_whitelist_uri** — Configure URI whitelist for NginX limit_req module.
+* **limit_whitelist_uri** — configure URI whitelist for NginX limit_req module.
-* **blackfire_options** — hash, used to configure Blackfire agent on environment
+* **blackfire_options** — the hash used to configure Blackfire agent on environment

    * `agent_enabled` — boolean trigger for Blackfire installation
-  * `server_id` — Server ID string.
-Refer your Blackfire account for this value.
+   * `server_id` — server ID string.
+Refer your Blackfire account to this value.
-  * `server_token` — Server Token string.
-Refer your Blackfire account for this value.
+   * `server_token` — server token string.
+Refer your Blackfire account to this value.
-  * `log_level` — blackfire agent log verbosity.
+   * `log_level` — Blackfire agent log verbosity.
-  * `log_paht` — path to log file location.
+   * `log_paht` — path to the log file location.

 .. _orocloud-maintenance-advanced-use-sanitization-conf: